-Ireland
+Ireland - Central Bank of Ireland ("CBI")

-The Central Bank of Ireland (the "CBI") is responsible for the regulation of financial services business in Ireland, including banking, investment business, consumer credit and insurance.
+The CBI is responsible for the regulation of financial services business in Ireland, including banking, investment business, consumer credit and insurance.
 Those credit institutions that are LSIs within the SSM framework are supervised directly by the CBI with indirect supervision from the ECB.